How to Establish Texas Domicile as an Expat

 Requirements to Establish Texas Domicile

-To establish Texas as your legal domicile while living abroad, you must demonstrate intent to make Texas your permanent home and take specific actions to prove that intent.
+To establish Texas as your legal domicile while living abroad, you must demonstrate intent to make Texas your permanent home and take specific actions that produce a contemporaneous paper trail.
+The legal foundation is Texas Election Code §11.001 (residence and intent), Texas Transportation Code §521.142 (driver license residency proofs), and the same general common-law domicile principles every state applies.

 Core Legal Requirements

-- Physical Presence: Visit Texas at least once to establish domicile (can be very brief)
+- Physical Presence: Visit Texas at least once to establish domicile (can be brief, 1 to 3 nights is typical)

-- Intent to Stay: Demonstrate genuine intent to make Texas your permanent home
+- Intent to Stay: Demonstrate genuine intent to make Texas your permanent home, evidenced by the documents below

-- Abandon Prior Domicile: Sever legal ties with your previous state
+- Abandon Prior Domicile: Sever legal ties with your previous state, surrender prior license, cancel prior voter registration, file final part-year return

 Documentation You Need